b1skit/VancouverLearnsToPark/README.md

 # Vancouver Learns To Park
-*An Interactive Visualization of Vancouver Parking Ticket Records*
+*An Interactive Web Visualization of Vancouver Parking Ticket Records*

 To view, download the repository and open ./VancouverLearnsToPark.html in the Google Chrome web browser.
 Alternatively, view the page live at www.AdamBadke.com